 Lower Division Core Requirements (Core Curriculum Area F) Humanities Any 1000- or 2000-level courses with the following prefixes: ART, CMS, COMM, ENGL, FREN, MUSC, PHIL, SPAN, THEA.
-Social Sciences .
-3-9 hours Any 1000- or 2000-level courses with the following prefixes: ECON, EDUC, HIST, POLS, PSYC, SOCI.
-Natural Sciences and Mathematics Any 1000- or 2000-level MATH courses numbered 1113 or higher not already applied to Areas A or D and/or any 1000- or 2000-level BIOL, CHEM, or PHYS, or other .
-0-6 hours science courses not already applied to Area D. Area Major Courses Courses from Area F of any major that have not been used to satisfy other Core Curriculum category requirements.
-0-12 hours Upper Division Required Courses6 6-12 hours INTE 4500, Integrative Studies Seminar II INTE 3901, Integrative Studies Practicum/Internship .
-3-9 nours Upper Division Area Major Courses -54 hours Total Degree Requirements 120 hours Other Program Specific Graduation Pequirements
+Social Sciences Any 1000- or 2000-level courses with the following 3-9 hours prefixes: ECON, EDUC, HIST, POLS, PSYC, SOCI.
+Natural Sciences and Mathematics Any 1000- or 2000-level MATH courses numbered 1113 or 0-6 hours higher not already applied to Areas A or D and/or any 1000- or 2000-level BIOL, CHEM, or PHYS, or other science courses not already applied to Area D. Area Major Courses from Area F of any major that have not been used to satisfy other Core Curriculum category requirements.
+0-12 hours Upper Division Required Courses INTE 4500, Integrative Studies Seminar II INTE 3901, Integrative Studies Practicum/Internship 3-9 hours Upper Division Area Major Courses Courses may be drawn from any field, but must be in the student's approved program of study.
+No more than 18 lower division hours may be applied to this category.
+48-54 hours Total Degree Requirements 120 hours i otal Degree Requirements 120 110015